To Do This Week

 Crapshoot by Mark Amerika & Will Luers

-Digital artists/writers, inspired by the typographic experiments of the 1920s avant-garde, also use difference and repetition of design elements, but with more of an interest in creating non-hierarchical structures; open forms that rely on associations made visually on the page (Drucker).
+Digital artists/writers, inspired by the typographic and diagrammatic experiments of the 1920s avant-garde, also use difference and repetition of design elements, but with more of an interest in creating non-hierarchical structures; open forms that rely on associations made visually on the page (Drucker).
 But even a collage of language fragments can be semantically difficult to read without some rhythm in the visual arrangement of text.
 How can you make text fragments relate dynamically on the page (and from page-to-page) and still maintain narrative coherence?